Skip to main content

 Output Formats

-Control how results are displayed with the --format flag:
+Control how results are displayed with the --format global flag (auto, explore, json, jsonl, pretty, raw, yaml):

 casedev llm:v1 list-models --format json